 For the gain combinations for switching, refer to (1) Gain Combinations for Switching.

-For the manual gain switching, refer to (2) Manual Gain Switching.
+For details on manual gain switching, refer to the manual for the connected command option module.
 For the automatic gain switching, refer to (3) Automatic Gain Switching.